MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### On Dynamics 365 Remote Assist mobile

-1. You can view other Dynamics 365 Remote Assist mobile users' spaces when they start sharing them.
-Select **Switch view** or **Dismiss**.
+1. You can view other Dynamics 365 Remote Assist mobile users' spaces when they start sharing.
+Select **Switch view** to view their space.

    ![Screenshot showing view others' space.](./media/notif-started-sharing.png "View others' space")